nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5.3 Input food intake (For existing food items, using different nutrient value(s))

-Records a food intake for the given date and updates the existing food item with the new nutrient value(s).
+Record your food intake for the specified date using an existing food from your food list, but with different nutrient value(s).
+The value(s) will also be updated in your food list.

 **Command Format:** `food_intake_add d/DATE(in d MMM yyyy format) n/FOOD_NAME c/CARBOS(G) f/FATS(G) p/PROTEINS(G)`